Cinema of Small Nations Competition

 - The screening format at Valletta Film Festival is DCP.
 A backup Blu-Ray DVD shall also be provided to the Festival.
 Other formats are only accepted upon request, depending on the theatre.

-- Once the film has been selected and the invitation to participate at the Festival is accepted, film cannot be withdrawn from the Festival programme.
+- Once the film has been selected and the invitation to participate at the Festival is accepted, the film cannot be withdrawn from the Festival programme.

 - All films must be presented in their original language and, where this language is other than English, the print of the film must be subtitled in English (if not otherwise specified).
 Subtitling expenses are to be met by the Participant.